QuiltServerTools/DeltaLogger/README.md

 ## Setup

-DeltaLogger supports two types of database: MySQL and SQLite Place the mod jar in the mods folder of your server directory and launch your fabric server once to make it generate a `config/deltalogger.properties`.
-Or make a file called `deltalogger.properties` in the `config` folder of your server directory.
+DeltaLogger supports two types of database: MySQL and SQLite Place the mod jar in the mods folder of your server directory and launch your fabric server once to make it generate a `config/deltalogger.properties`, or make a file called `deltalogger.properties` in the `config` folder of your server directory.
 Put the following as the file content:

 ```
 # DeltaLogger configuration